 Developmental or Content Editing.
 With subjects that particularly interest me or about which I have a special knowledge, I offer content editing services for completed manuscripts.
 I do not work with authors in the early phases of writing, before the book is complete, but can make referrals to editors who do.
 Some people use the term “developmental editing” to apply only to unfinished manuscripts, so I often refer to this service as “content editing.”

 In developmental editing, I will address the content of the work more radically, helping you determine the best way to present the story or information.
 In fiction, this encompasses creating a “hook” that draws the reader into the story, character development, plot, and pacing.
 In nonfiction, it includes careful analysis of documentation, coherence, persuasiveness, and making the writing more engaging.
 Fiction or nonfiction, this is a collaborative process, often with several rounds of editing, returning the work to you, emailing, consulting and working together to make your book both strong and beautiful.

-My areas of interest and expertise: In fiction: Young Adult, Middle Grade, Mystery, Fantasy, Science Fiction, Speculative Fiction, Paranormal, Women’s Fiction, Suspense, Nature or Survival stories, and Literary Fiction.
+My areas of interest and expertise: In fiction: Young Adult, Middle Grade, Fantasy, Science Fiction, Speculative Fiction, Paranormal, LGBTQ, Women’s Fiction, Mystery, Nature or Survival stories, and Literary Fiction.
 In nonfiction: High School and Middle School books, Constitutional Law, Sociology, Psychology, Gender Issues, Geology, Anthropology, Philosophy, and Animal Behavior.
 This is a partial list.
 When in doubt, contact me and we’ll talk!